Six people arrested on various charges in Northwest Arkansas

 4th Judicial District Drug Task Force

-Mitchell Nwachukwu, 33, of 3210 W. Woodfield Way in Fayetteville, was arrested Thursday in connection with possession of drugs with intent to deliver.
-Nwachukwu was being held Friday in the Washington County Detention Center on $1,500 bond.
+Bryce Sarver, 51, of 1122 N. Personal Drive in Fayetteville, was arrested Friday in connection with possession of drugs with intent to deliver.
+Sarver was being held Monday in the Washington County Detention Center on $5,000 bond.

 Fayetteville

-Tyler Reich, 28, of 3049 W. Mica St. in Fayetteville, was arrested Thursday in connection with distributing, possessing or viewing child pornography.
-Reich was being held Friday in the Washington County Detention Center on $10,000 bond.
+Logan Dorman, 22, of 4383 E. Falcon Drive in Fayetteville, was arrested Friday in connection with possession of drugs with intent to deliver.
+Dorman was released Saturday from the Washington County Detention Center on $5,000 bond.

-John Holter, 34, of 17039 Bethlehem Road in Winslow, was arrested Thursday in connection with domestic battering.
-Holter was being held Friday in the Washington County Detention Center on $50,000 bond.
+Jacob Michaelis, 20, of 807 W. Price Lane in Rogers, was arrested Saturday in connection with domestic battering.
+Michaelis was being held Monday in the Benton County Jail with no bond set.

+Alejandro Torres, 28, of 1918 S. O St. in Rogers, was arrested Sunday in connection with battery.
+Torres was being held Monday in the Benton County Jail with no bond set.

 Springdale

-Jaime Manzano, 21, of 3309 E. Bond St. in Monett, Mo., was arrested Thursday in connection with possession of drugs with intent to deliver and simultaneous possession of drugs and firearm.
-Manzano was being held Friday in the Washington County Detention Center on $10,000 bond.
+Talmadge Ramsey, 21, of 1103 S.W.
+Apache Lane in Bentonville, was arrested Friday in connection with kidnapping.
+Ramsey was released Sunday from the Washington County Detention Center on $25,000 bond.

-Reed Cook, 46, of 1267 E. Elm St. in Fayetteville, was arrested Thursday in connection with aggravated assault, domestic battering and false imprisonment.
-Cook was being held Friday in the Washington County Detention Center on $100,000 bond.
+James Clinger, 72, of 1406 Christian Ave. in Springdale, was arrested Saturday in connection with domestic battering and false imprisonment.
+Clinger was released Sunday from the Washington County Detention Center on $1,500 bond.